-The great indoor market opposite that I limped over to first was very stereotypical with it’s tortillas for breakfast stalls, and heaped up avocados as big as a navvies fist.
-Large sections of very dead stuff played their part in the day of the dead celebrations, and fresh juice stalls that were serving pints of various fruit juices mixed up to your order.
-A large corner of the massive hall with any flowers you can imagine encompassed you with their scent, and selections of every chili ever invented lay in baskets silently pulsating, their heat waiting to be released into an unsuspecting mouth.
+The great indoor market was directly opposite and I limped into the cool halls full of produce including mountains of avocados, as big as a navvies fists, salad veg all extra large and vibrant smelling fruity and wonderful.
+Cafes with breakfast tortillas and beans and all sorts of stuffing combos.
+Arrays of chickens arranged feet out as if dancing a macabre cancan.
+Fish on ice and fresh juice stalls that were serving pints of various fruit juices mixed up to your order.
+A large corner of the massive hall dedicated to any flowers you can imagine, smelling glorious and selections of every chili ever invented lay in baskets silently pulsating, their heat waiting to be released into an unsuspecting mouth.
 Maize cobs of all colours and sizes, breads and cakes.
 Toys for children and grown ups.
 Pottery, clothes and woven baskets.
 Jewellery and bright unidentifiable baubles.
 Carved yams, woven bags textiles of bright colours it went on and on, drowning you with its brightness and opulence.

 The Central Square and Cathedral.

 Beautiful small houses brightly painted surround the large main square crammed full of restaurants.
 I hadn’t eaten in the market after fronting up to a dead fish so was very peckish but I wanted to stagger on a bit.
 The Central Square is a delight.
 So much action and restaurants and bars, too many to choose from but all selling basically the same menus and as I walked up to the cathedral